Sabeya Airport: UDAN Scheme

 The Government of India has sanctioned to start air service of 26 airport under regional connectivity scheme UDAN: it is under it.
 Recently Gopalganj MP raised question on it in Parliament.
 The Ministry of Civil Aviation (India) requested a report from the Defence Ministry.
 It is 10 km from Thawe (famous for Thawe Devi Temple), so it is important for tourism.

+Redevelopment

+The airport is going to redevelop under UDAN scheme.
+Land has been hand over to Civil department and pre feasibility survey has been completed by Airport Authority of India.
+Airport tender and airline auction is likely to be announced in december 2026.